List of Lisp-family programming languages

-The functional programming language Lisp is the second-oldest high-level programming language with direct descendants and closely related dialects still in widespread use today.
+The programming language Lisp is the second-oldest high-level programming language with direct descendants and closely related dialects still in widespread use today.
 The language Fortran is older by one year.
 Lisp, like Fortran, has changed a lot since its early days, and many dialects have existed over its history.
 Today, the most widely known general-purpose Lisp dialects are Common Lisp and Scheme.